 Beachcombing (“jutten”) is an ages-old tradition on Texel: tough men would scour the beaches (and sometimes the sea), in all weathers and at all the hours of the day and night.
 Arriving home soaked to the skin and chilled to the bone, they would drink a Juttertje.
 In fact, Juttertje is perhaps Texel’s most well-known dram!

-Texel gin is made from Texel potatoes and flavoured with tones of sea-buckthorn and elder flowers.
+Texel gin is made in Oosterend and flavoured with tones of sea-buckthorn and elder flowers.
 This extremely refreshing and tasty gin can be drunk neat or in cocktails.
-You can also visit the distillery!
+You can also visit the distillery Stokerij Texel!

 Kees Boon was a Texel beachcomber who saved a Swede from drowning; the rescued man showed his gratitude by giving Kees Boon his secret recipe for herbal cordial.
 This delectable cordial tastes good, even if you aren’t drinking it on Texel!